 SO–IL was founded by Florian Idenburg and Jing Liu, with Ilias Papageorgiou joining soon after as partner.
 The members of our team come from all over the world and bring diverse perspectives to our work.

 Florian Idenburg, RA, AIA-IA

-Danny joined SO–IL in 2011.
-He has been involved in the design and delivery of Wulpen’s community center, Logan offices, and the Jan Shrem and Maria Manetti Shrem Museum of Art.
+Since 2011 Danny has been involved in the design and delivery of multiple projects including Wulpen’s community center, Logan offices, and the Jan Shrem and Maria Manetti Shrem Museum of Art.
 Danny holds a Bachelor of Architecture from the University of Illinois.

 Geoff Han, Design

 Daniel Hirunrusme, Development